UK-based photographer Craig Easton is the overall winner of the Sony World Photography Awards 2021, for his series ‘Bank Top’.

 And don’t miss the virtual exhibition (opens in new tab) of the winners’ and finalists’ work – while you’re there, you can also watch the ‘A Year in Photos from the Sony World Photography Awards 2021’ documentary, and download a free digital copy of the Sony World Photography Awards 2021 book.

-Niall is the editor of Digital Camera magazine and has been shooting on interchangeable lens cameras for two decades, and on various point-and-shoot models for years before that.
+Niall is the editor of Digital Camera Magazine (opens in new tab), and has been shooting on interchangeable lens cameras for over 20 years, and on various point-and-shoot models for years before that.

-Working alongside professional photographers for many years as a jobbing journalist gave Niall the curiosity to also start working on the other side of the lens, and these days his favored shooting subjects include wildlife, travel and street photography, plus dabbling with studio still life.
+Working alongside professional photographers for many years as a jobbing journalist gave Niall the curiosity to also start working on the other side of the lens.
+These days his favored shooting subjects include wildlife, travel and street photography, and he also enjoys dabbling with studio still life.